-The policy is provided to all staff on Induction, alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance and Annexe A 'Keeping Children Safe in Education', DfE (2023).
+The policy is provided to all staff on Induction, and at the start of the academic year, alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
+In addition, all staff are provided with Part One of the statutory guidance and Annexe A 'Keeping Children Safe in Education', DfE (2024).